geopm/geopm/service/docs/source/overview.rst

    approximately 50 rows of samples in the trace file (calculated as five samples per second over ten seconds).
-3. **Specify Invocation Name**: The optional ``GEOPM_PROGRAM_FILTER`` environment variable allows you to explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.
+3. **Specify Invocation Name**: The optional ``GEOPM_PROGRAM_FILTER`` environment variable allows you to explicitly list program invovation names that will request profiling, other programs will not be affected by ``LD_PRELOAD`` of ``libgeopm.so``.
+For this reason a user will typically set these two environment variables together.
+This is especially important when profiling programs within a bash script.

 These three options together will inform the GEOPM runtime controller (``geopmctl``) to profile the ``sleep`` utility and generate a CSV trace